 When steroids and immune globulin don’t do the trick, these are usually the next things your doctor will try:

 Thrombopoietin-receptor agonists (TPO-RAs): These new medicines help your body make more platelets.
-There are two drugs in this class: romiplostim (Nplate) and eltrombopag (Promacta).
-You take Promacta as a pill every day.
+There are three drugs in this class: avatrombopag (Doptelet), eltrombopag (Promacta), and romiplostim (Nplate) You take Promacta as a pill every day.
 Nplate is given as a shot once a week.
 These meds may have milder side effects than many other cITP treatments, but can include:

 - A tired feeling